doxout/recluster/README.md

 ### opt.readyWhen

-Use 'listening' for servers (e.g. for express/connect http servers) and 'started' for workers that are immediately ready. (e.g. queue workers)
+Use 'listening' for servers (e.g. for express/connect http servers) and 'started' for workers that are immediately ready.

-When set to 'listening' (default), new workers will start replacing old ones when they are finished listening on a port.
+If you want to manually tell recluster when the worker is ready to replace older workers you can use `{readyWhen: 'ready'}`.
+Then, to signal readiness from the worker use `process.send({cmd: 'ready'})`

+### opt.log

+Log various events to stdout.
+Currently only 'respawns' is supported.
+Default: `{respawns: true}`

 # cluster